The games that people play, reinforce whatever social rules they

 Good Old Bob’s business philosophy as told:

-“I consider it part of your job to do the final sell-off of this equipment; It doesn’t matter if the equipment works right or not:
+“I consider it part of your job to do the final sell-off of this

 “Your job is to convince the customer it is working correctly!!!!!!